MrPotato-00/mrpotato-00.github.io/index.md

 Hi, I'm Dipankar Dutta, a student currently pursuing undergrad studies in Information Technology.
 I have a keen interest in Artificial Intelligence and Machine Learning.

-My expertise revolve around Classical Machine Learning and Deep Learning.
+My expertise revolves around Machine Learning and Deep Learning.
 I am very enthusiatic on building Intelligent Systems.
-I learn by implementing the ideas from scratch to know what goes under the hood as well as help strengthen my fundamentals.
-I also have some understanding of MLOps tools and deployment workflows.
+I learn by implementing the ideas from scratch to know what goes under the hood, which further helps strengthen my fundamentals.
+I enjoy solving problems in Computer Vision and currently exploring Multi-modality.
+I also have some understanding and experience working with MLOps tools and deployment workflows.

 ## Skills

 - **Languages**: C++, Python, SQL
 - **Framework**: Tensorflow, PyTorch, Scikit-learn, Streamlit
-- **Developer Tools**: Git, Docker, PostgresSQL
+- **Developer Tools**: Git, Docker, PostgreSQL
 - **Libraries**: Pandas, NumPy, OpenCV

 ## Projects